Homemade Granola Bars are super-easy to make, with just 4 simple ingredients. They will quickly become one of your favorite healthy snacks!

 - 1/4 cup raisins or dried cranberries

-- This recipe moves fast, so measure everything out before you get started.
-Pour the oats into a large bowl and set it aside.
-Lightly spray an 8-inch square pan with oil and press a square of parchment paper into the bottom.
+- Pour the oats, salt, and any of the optional dry mix-ins, like hemp hearts, into a large bowl and stir well, then set it aside.
+Lightly grease a 9-inch square pan with cooking spray and press a square of parchment paper into the bottom.
 (The oil will hold the parchment paper in place, so it doesn't move around later.)

 - In a small saucepan over medium-high heat, bring the honey to a boil.
 Set a timer and allow the honey to boil for 1 minute, without stirring.

-- Remove from the pan of honey from the heat and stir in the peanut butter and salt.
+- Remove from the pan of honey from the heat and stir in the peanut butter.
 As soon as the mixture is smooth, pour it over the oats.

-- As soon as the mixture is cool and firm to the touch, use the parchment paper to lift the bars out of the pan and slice them into 12 pieces.
-These granola bars can be kept at room temperature for 3-5 days, or in an airtight container in the fridge for up to 1 month.
-You can also freeze them for up to 6 months if you'd like to make a larger batch.
+- Let the granola bars cool in the fridge for freezer for up to 30 minutes, then use the parchment paper to lift the bars out of the pan and slice them into 12 pieces.
+These granola bars can be kept at room temperature for up to 5 days, or in an airtight container in the fridge for up to 1 month.
+You can also freeze them for up to 3 months if you'd like to make a larger batch.
 They can thaw overnight in the fridge.

-If you try this homemade granola bar recipe, please leave a comment below letting me know how it works for you.
-And if you make a substitution, I’d love to hear how it goes, too!
-We can all benefit from your experience.
+If you try this granola bar recipe, please leave a comment and star rating below letting me know how you like them.